eatlas/AU_NESP-MaC-3-17_AIMS_Rocky-reefs/readme.md

+# Intertidal Rocky Reefs of tropical North and West Australia

 This dataset generates an estimate of the intertidal rocky reefs along the tropical Australian coastline, based on Sentinel 2 composite imagery using both true colour imagery and infrared false colour imagery.
 This dataset is intended to provide raw polygons for manual review to be incorporated into the North and West Australia Features dataset (AU_NESP-MaC-3-17_AIMS_NW-Aus-Features).
 It is not intended to be its own dataset because it does not include additional quality control.

 This dataset was produced by training a random forest classifier on Sentinel 2 composite imagery with 6 bands as inputs to the classifier.
 The classifier was provided with point training data create via expert review of the satellite imagery.
 Training data points were placed with the goal of capturing the diversity of each classification.
 The classification included:
 - Open water
 - Coral reef
 - Sediment
 - Rocky reef

 The dataset focuses on extracting the rocky reefs, and primarily focused only on the intertidal rocky rocks.
 Subtidal rocky reefs overlap in the colour space with coral reefs and so can only be reliably distinguished by texture and context.
 For this we rely on manual mapping.
 The shallow intertidal rocky reefs have a relatively strong colour signature, particularly in the far red and infrared bands.
 This makes using pixel based classification effective and reasonably reliable.

 To ensure the output polygons were as clean as possible we used the following post prediction processing:
 1. We predicted probability instead of classification to obtain a continuously variable estimate of the rockiness of the terrain.
 This helps with the post smoothing process.
 2. We apply a level adjustment to trim off values below and above a given threshold.
 This ensures that their noise doesn't contribute to subsequent processing.
 3. We apply a median filter to integrate the local confidence of the rocky nature.
 This also removes a lot of spurious small features and tracks along edges of features where the colours pass through the values that match the rock prediction.
 4. We the apply a dilation and erosion to fill in holes in the reefs where there are small patches of sediment that can cause the rocky reef to appear fragmented.
 5. We mask out land areas so that predictions on land are not converted to polygons.
 We do this masking in pixel space by rasterising the land mask, because it is much faster.
-To ensure that the resulting polygons will overlap with any final land mask we do this operation on a land mask that has had a negative buffer applied so that we retain approximately a 50 m overlap with the land.
+To ensure that the resulting polygons will overlap with any final land mask we do this operation on a land mask that has had a negative buffer applied so that we retain approximately a 20 m overlap with the land.
 This will remove most of the land area artefacts, whilst ensure we can trim the final dataset to our high resolution coastline dataset.
 6. We upscale the prediction to double the resolution (~5 m) prior to converting to a polygon.
 This helps reduce the step size of the pixels, making it easier to remove the stair case in the polygon boundaries without loosing too much detail.
 7. We convert to a polygon, then apply a simplication to eliminate the stair case from the pixel boundaries.
+8. We then merge all the scenes together to create a raw-rocky-reef shapefile.
+9. We apply a manual cleanup mask to remove areas where the modelling is adding false features.
+These typically occur in cloudy areas, or those with very high sunglint, in mangrove areas and along river banks.
+10. We then futher clean up the data by removing any sliver features, by applying a small negative buffer to the features to test their width.
+If the feature disappears with the negative buffer then the original feature is removed from the dataset.

 ### Requirements